danielegrattarola/GINR/README.md

 <img src="assets/scheme.drawio.png" width="100%">

-This is the supplementary material for **"Generalised Implicit Neural Representations"**.
+This is the supplementary material for

+**"Generalised Implicit Neural Representations"** Daniele Grattarola, Pierre Vandergheynst

 This repository contains all necessary code and commands to reproduce our results, as well as high-resolution and animated versions of the figures in the paper.